 - Do you have pets that could scratch the floor?

 - What sorts of things might you accidentally spill on it?

 - The frequency of accidental spills.

 Floating floors are easy to install, durable and come in a range of colours.
 Bamboo, timber veneer and vinyl will all work well in a kitchen.
-Beware of cheap veneer flooring as they will split and peel.
+Beware of cheap veneer flooring as it will split and peel.

 Linoleum is cheap, available in a variety of colours and effects and is easy to clean.
-It rolls easily over any flat surface, therefore, it is still a common choice for kitchen flooring.
+It rolls easily over any flat surface; therefore, it is still a common choice for kitchen flooring.
 While damage can happen easily if you frequently wear heavy solid shoes or drop heavy items, if care is taken, and a high quality product is chosen, it will last as long as your kitchen.

 Timber that has been sealed with a two-pack polyurethane provides a beautiful, hardwearing and easily cleanable finish for your kitchen floor.
 Timber is a natural product and will sit well with any colour scheme.
 It will never date and can be stained or given a different level of gloss coating if you need a fresh look.

 Granite, Marble and Slate Flooring

 As with benchtops, granite flooring can be quite porous and needs to be sealed, however, it gives a unique look.
 For a kitchen floor, it is good to bear in mind that natural stone is hard.
 Consequently, items dropped on stone floors rarely survive.

 Concrete floors have a unique look, especially if polished and then coated.
 You can also “wash” the floor for all sorts of different finishes.
 Furthermore, concrete floors are generally very hard wearing and easy to clean if they have been sealed properly.

-Tiles are a common kitchen flooring solution.
+Tiles are a common flooring solution applicable to various kitchen designs.
 They come in a range of styles, finishes, effects and materials.
 Tiles are easy to clean, durable and easily matched to virtually any colour scheme.